HugoBlox/hugo-blox-builder/starters/academic/content/event/informal_talk/index.md

   postcode: '110016'
   country: India

-summary: The talk expands on the interpretation and answers the comments of the reviewers.
+summary: The talk is about my interpretation of the comments of the reviewers and answering their comments.
 It's my journey from getting a rejection from JGR Biogeosciences to acceptance in the ESD journal.
 abstract: ''

 # Talk start and end times.